Minne-Ha-Ha II: History

+During the 1950s and 1960s, the Lake George Steamboat Company owned and operated two ships on Lake George: the Ticonderoga II, a retired navy ship from World War II, and the Mohican II, a converted steamer (to diesel) that was built by the company between 1907 and 1908.
+The Ticonderoga made trips up and down the lake, while the Mohican would make two trips into Paradise Bay.

+In 1968, the number of tourists to Lake George Village, the primary port of the Lake George Steamboats, increased, and requests for shorter cruises became more frequent.
+A third boat was needed to meet the needs of people who did not have time for the longer cruises provided by the other two ships.
+Wilbur Dow, the company's owner at the time, wanted to make the boat itself an attraction and it was quickly decided that it should be powered by steam.
+A side-wheeler was originally considered to keep with the tradition of the older steamboats on the lake, but the ship, at an estimated 100-foot design, would have appeared to be too wide and short.
+It was then decided to construct a sternwheeler steamboat which would debut in the summer of 1969.

 Construction and design

 The ship was designed by H.M.
 Tiedemann Company of New York City.
 Construction started on October 2, 1968, at the Steamboat Company's shipyard in Baldwin, located near Ticonderoga, New York, at the lake's northern end.
 The hull of the new ship was launched on December 6, 1968, and was towed by the Mohican to the Steel Pier in Lake George Village.
 The remainder of the boat's superstructure was erected there, and completed over the winter months at the cost of $270,000.
 The new boat was 103 feet long, had a 30-foot beam, and a draft of 3.5 feet.
 She had a displacement of 200 tons and a top speed of 7 miles per hour.
 Wilbur Dow's wife, Ruth, struck the champagne bottle against the boat on July 30, 1969, and the ship was christened Minne-Ha-Ha, meaning "laughing waters".
 She is the second boat by the Lake George Steamboat Company to have this name, sharing it with a side-wheeler that served from 1857 to 1878.